open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 ## <a id="topic_xmb_gb5_vhb"></a>Enabling Passwordless SSH

 The `gpadmin` user on each Greenplum host must be able to SSH from any host in the cluster to any other host in the cluster without entering a password or passphrase \(called "passwordless SSH"\).
-If you enable passwordless SSH from the coordinator host to every other host in the cluster \("1-*n* passwordless SSH"\), you can use the Greenplum Database `gpssh-exkeys` command-line utility to enable passwordless SSH from every host to every other host \("*n*-*n* passwordless SSH"\).
+If you enable passwordless SSH from the master host to every other host in the cluster \("1-*n* passwordless SSH"\), you can use the Greenplum Database `gpssh-exkeys` command-line utility to enable passwordless SSH from every host to every other host \("*n*-*n* passwordless SSH"\).

-1. Log in to the coordinator host as the `gpadmin` user.
+1. Log in to the master host as the `gpadmin` user.
 2. Source the `path` file in the Greenplum Database installation directory.

     ```